ramdesh/iot-starter-for-android/README.md

 For more information on IoT Foundation, refer to https://internetofthings.ibmcloud.com/#/

 ##How it works
-A device that is registered with IoT Foundation may publish and subscribe to data that is presented as either an event or command using the MQTT protocol.
+A device that is registered with IoTF may publish and subscribe to data that is presented as either an event or command using the MQTT protocol.
-The Eclipse Paho MQTT Android Service is used to publish and subscribe to IoT Foundation.
+The Eclipse Paho MQTT Android Service is used to publish and subscribe to IoTF.
 This can be downloaded from [Eclipse Paho MQTT Android Service](http://www.eclipse.org/paho/clients/android/).

 MQTT is a lightweight messaging protocol that supports publish/subscribe messaging.
 With MQTT, an application publishes messages to a topic.
 These messages may then be received by another application that is subscribed to that topic.
 This allows for a detached messaging network where the subscribers and publishers do not need to be aware of each other.